hatodog99/rock-paper-scissors/README.md

 # rock-paper-scissors

-A rock-paper-scissors game played entirely in the console.
+A rock-paper-scissors game played entirely in the browser using the console.